sireesha0904/sireesha0904/README.md

 <p align="justify">
   👩‍💻 I’m a Computer Science Engineering student passionate about creating impactful software solutions.<br>
-  🌱 I’m currently exploring advanced Full Stack development and integrating AI-driven innovations.<br>
+  🌱 Currently diving deep into Full Stack development and exploring AI innovations.<br>
-  🎯 My goal is to design and build user-centric applications and contribute to open-source projects.<br>
+  🎯 My goal is to design user-friendly applications and contribute to open-source projects.<br>
-  💡 I thrive on solving complex problems and continuously learning new technologies.
+  💡 Always eager to solve challenges and continuously expand my knowledge in tech.
 </p>

 ---